RoelofSetsFire/data-processing-1/20 Readings/30 Reading 3/10 Readings.md

 # Reading 3

-Read the following articles and answer these questions.
+Read the following chapters and answer the questions.

-* Colin Ware, Chapter 1 and Chapter 2.
+* Colin Ware, Chapter 1 and Chapter 2. ("Visual Thinking for design")